jcollard/VibeDC/GDD/AbilitySystem/AbilitySystemOverview.md

 1. **Effect Execution System** - `AbilityExecutor` to actually execute ability effects
 2. **Effect Handlers** - Individual handlers for each effect type
 3. **Combat Integration** - Triggering abilities during combat phases
-4. **Passive Stat Application** - Applying passive ability bonuses to stats
+4. **Passive Stat Application** - Applying passive ability bonuses to stats (Phase 4 of StatModifierSystem.md)
 5. **Reaction Triggers** - Detecting and executing reaction abilities
 6. **Movement Triggers** - Detecting and executing movement abilities
 7. **UI Integration** - Ability selection menus and info panels

+#### Notes on Existing Fields Not Yet Used:

+**Equipment Permissions**: The `HumanoidUnit` class has a `canDualWield` boolean field that exists for future use, but is **not currently integrated** with the ability system.
+The following features require additional equipment system changes:
+- Dual-wield permission (requires equipment validation updates)
+- Armor type permissions (requires equipment restriction system)
+- Shield permissions (requires equipment restriction system)

+These will require implementing an `equipment-permission` effect type and modifying equipment validation logic to check passive abilities.

 ## Implementation Strategy